Frequently Asked Questions

 - It says that the upload of my data file was ‘completed with errors’ and there is now a red cross next to my file entry in the list of files.
 What went wrong?

 Ingest of tabular data files can be tricky.
-The Dataverse software, which SODHA relies upon, is known to give false positives when checking for errors during ingest, especially with .xlsx files (see the ‘Tip’ box below).
+The Dataverse software, which SODHA relies upon, is known to give false negatives when checking for errors during ingest, especially with .xlsx files (see the ‘Tip’ box below).

 If the file you uploaded is in Microsoft Excel’s .xlsx format, there is a good chance that the ingest was actually succesful.
 Dataverse wrongly detects errors when